-Over the past five years, Tedium has existed to answer a simple question: Can boring things be made interesting?
+Over the past six and a half years, Tedium has existed to answer a simple question: Can boring things be made interesting?
 Can we uncover the history of things that usually don’t have histories written about them?
 And can a voice be given to areas of life that generally aren’t thought about that much?
 It took us a while to get there, but the answer is yes.
 We think.

 In late 2014 and early 2015, after ditching my old site ShortFormBlog, I started building out a newsletter concept that was unique at the time, and we started from a subject matter standpoint that went against the grain.
 To give you an idea—when I started with my newsletter idea, the original name was Snoreworthy, and involved finding texts that were especially long and dull and sending them to people.